Much of comma use (especially on the ACT) comes down to clauses. A clause is a group of words that contains a subject and a verb. Let’s review.

 Independent Clause 2: We never get snow days, anyway.

-If we wanted to join these with a comma + FANBOYS the sentence would look something like this:
+If you join these with a comma + FANBOYS, the sentence looks like this:

 I know I complain too much, but we never get snow days.

-These questions come up frequently on the ACT so make sure you have these rules on hand on test day.
+These questions come up frequently on the ACT, so keep these rules in mind on test day.